dwhieb/dissertation/README.md

 The `tags2dlx` package creates a JSON file for each text in the corpus with the same filename as the original text, but with the `.txt` extension replaced by `.json`.
 This new file is created in the same folder as the original file.

 To use the `tags2dlx` package to convert the OANC corpus in this repository to JSON, run `npm run convert-oanc` from the command line.
+This will take a few minutes.
 To use the `tags2dlx` package to convert other data sets, or data that lives elsewhere, follow the instructions in the `tags2dlx` readme, located [here][tags2dlx].

 ### Stage 5: Data Coding